 During the 2013-14 season, the Philadelphia 76ers came dangerously close to falling under the NBA’s salary floor.

-The latest collective bargaining agreement mandates that, as of the 2013-14 season, teams must meet a minimum payroll equivalent to 90 percent of the salary cap.
+The latest collective bargaining agreement mandates that, as of the 2013-14 season, each team must meet a minimum team salary equivalent to 90 percent of the salary cap.
 (In 2013-14, that figure was $52.811 million.)
 This must happen by the start of each team’s final regular-season game.

 What happens to teams that fail to do so?
 Well… nothing, really.
 They just distribute the shortfall among their players in a way determined by the players’ association.

 Here’s the exact phrasing from the CBA [Article VII, Section 2(b)], :

 In the event that a Team’s Team Salary for a Salary Cap Year as of the start of the Team’s last Regular Season game of that Salary Cap Year is less than the applicable Minimum Team Salary for that Salary Cap Year, the NBA shall cause such Team to make payments equal to the shortfall (to be disbursed to the players on such Team pro rata or in accordance with such other formula as may be reasonably determined by the Players Association).
 The Players Association shall provide the NBA with its proposed distribution of any such shortfall within thirty (30) days after the completion of the Audit Report for such Salary Cap Year.
 The NBA shall cause the Team to make the required payments, less all amounts required to be withheld be any governmental authority, within ten (10) business days after receipt of the proposed distribution from the Players Association in accordance with the preceding sentence.